 Brain | Pain | Performance

-Ohio Brain and Pain Centers (formerly The Brain Rehabilitation and Integrative Neurology Center) focuses on individualized treatment of pain and injury, brain health, neurological conditions, dizziness and balance, mental health, childhood learning and behavioral disorders, and athletic performance using an integrative neurological approach.
+Individualized treatment for pain and injury, TBI & concussion, migraine headaches, dizziness and balance, neurological conditions, mental health, childhood learning and behavioral disorders, and athletic performance using an integrative neurological approach.

 We offer customized treatment for: